 How to Open a Bank Account

 After choosing your banking institution, whether it be a commercial bank or a credit union, either go online (as most banks have this option) or go in person and speak with a representative.
-Typically, you may need your driver license, address, phone number, and Social Security number.
-There may be other necessary components that you will need to provide, such as a deposit, so a good option is to call ahead and ask in advance.
+In preparation, ask ahead of time if there is anything you will need to open your bank account.
+Typically, you may need your driver license, address, phone number, Social Security number, and deposit funds.

 What to Research Before Opening an Account